Nigolukas/Nigolukas/README.md

 <img src="https://img.shields.io/badge/GitHub-F28705?style=for-the-badge&logo=GitHub&logoColor=black">
 </a>
 </p>
 <p>Desktop application developed by a group of 7 multimedia engineering students.
-It consists of an ultrasound simulator for neonates aimed at medical students.</p>
+It consists of an ultrasound simulator for neonates aimed at medical students made in Unity.</p>

 </div>